 “We needed something that was network-based and that was up to date.
 AxisTV seemed to be best product that we could easily see,” added Sierko.
 “Visix has a knowledgeable sales staff.
 They had good clear view of what the product could do now and in the future.”

 “If you’re having an event that requires additional equipment, there’s a chance you would want to advertise it,” explains Sierko.
-On the request form staff can request publicity on AxisTV, and what would have been a printed poster gets displayed on LCD screens throughout campus.
+On the request form staff can request publicity on AxisTV, and what would have been a printed poster gets displayed on screens throughout campus.
 “AxisTV allows you to schedule, and the request form tells us how long they want it played.
 The calendaring program is neat because there is no need to remove slides after the event,” said Sierko.

 “I think it’s nice to have what are essentially posters as well for events,” added New Media Designer Garrett DeHart, who takes the content sent by school staff and formats it for the screen.
 “We can run many of those at the same time and not spend the money for big glossy posters that we would have done otherwise.”